-The No. 1 Auburn Tigers survived a second half scare against Vanderbilt on Tuesday behind strong second-half performances by Chaney Johnson and Johni Broome.
+The No. 1 Auburn Tigers survived a second-half scare against Vanderbilt on Tuesday behind strong second-half performances by Chaney Johnson and Johni Broome.

 Coming off their first SEC loss Saturday against Florida, Auburn went up to Nashville looking for a bounce-back win against Vanderbilt.
 After a tough start for both teams, Auburn got hot from deep quickly.
 Denver Jones hit his first two three-pointers before Miles Kelly capped off the 13-0 run, forcing an early timeout for Vanderbilt.

-On the other side of the court, Auburn’s defense started off great, letting up only four points going into the under-12 media timeout.
+On the other side of the court, Auburn’s defense started great, letting up only four points going into the under-12 media timeout.
 After the timeout, however, Vandy started turning some of Auburn’s four turnovers into automatic points on the fastbreak.
-Easy baskets including a strong dunk by Chris Manon brought some life into the Vandy crowd, yet Auburn still couldn’t miss from the other end.
+Easy baskets including a strong dunk by Chris Manon brought some life into the Vandy crowd, but Auburn still couldn’t miss from the other end.

-Auburn’s first half offense was carried by Denver Jones, scoring 14 of the team’s 34 points, including four threes.
+Auburn’s first-half offense was carried by Denver Jones, scoring 14 of the team’s 34 points, including four threes.
 Jones would stay hot coming out of the half, hitting a three right in the defender’s face.

 Auburn made too many mistakes offensively coming out of halftime, which allowed Vanderbilt to take its first lead of the game 43-42.
 Vanderbilt’s quick pace allowed the crowd to erupt and forced Auburn to keep up early.